Noob24u/SQL/zendesk-support-analytics/README.md

   handling-time tracking field) are replaced with the placeholder `360000000000` and documented inline with what the real field represents.
 - `src_zendesk__ticket.sql` originally selected 90+ `custom_*` columns —
-  effectively a fingerprint of the business's exact product catalog (candle components, diffuser components, room spray, etc.).
+  effectively a fingerprint of the business's exact product catalog.
 This copy keeps a representative subset; nothing downstream in this repo depends on the trimmed columns.
 - Seed data (`zendesk_assignee_names_seed.csv`) is fully synthetic — no real